camunda/camunda-docs-manual/content/reference/rest/task/comment/post-task-comment.md

 ---

-Create a comment for a task.
+Creates a comment for a task by id.

 # Method